ruishanteo/cheatsheets/notes/cs2106/cs2106-notes.md

         -   threadAttributes: Control the behavior of the new thread
         -   startRoutine: Function pointer to the function to be executed by thread
         -   argForStartRoutine: Arguments for the startRoutine function
+-   Pthread can start on any function as long as the function signature is void* f(void*)

 ```c
 int pthread_create(